 Check out a few of our favorites:

 In this book by Todd and Jackie Courtney, Max the mouse teaches the “power of gratitude” by showing the reader how he is thankful for everything in his life.
-All of the Max Rhymes books are written and illustrated to not only help children learn to read, but also to help them develop in areas like the expression of gratitude and happiness.
+All of the Max Rhymes books are written and illustrated to not only help children learn to read, but also to help them develop in areas like the expression of gratefulness and overall happiness.
 Just like prior generations remember traditional nursery rhymes, future generations will remember these positive thoughts at the subconscious level as they grow older.

-Since it was first published fifty years ago, Shel Silverstein’s engaging picture book for readers of all ages has offered a touching interpretation of the gift of giving and another’s capacity to love in return.
+Since it was first published 50 years ago, Shel Silverstein’s engaging picture book has offered a touching interpretation of the gift of giving and another’s capacity to love in return.
 The book is about a lifelong relationship between a selfless tree and an initially selfish child, who grows to realize that he has both friendship and unconditional love for which to be eternally grateful.

 Inspired by the idea of being thankful for all that you have, “An Awesome Book of Thanks!” is beautifully written and fantastically illustrated by Dallas Clayton.
-It takes readers of all ages on a walk through a world of magical unicorns, robotic dinosaurs, and all of life’s simple moments, great and small.
+It takes readers of all ages on a walk through a world of magical unicorns, robotic dinosaurs, and all of life’s simple present moments, great and small.
 This timeless story is sure to be an instant classic and is perfect for anyone looking for a reminder of just how beautiful life can be.

 This guide to daily happiness is not just for kids.
 We all need reminders of the benefits of positive thinking and behavior.
-It’s an important lesson for children and adults alike that showing kindness and appreciation of others goes a long way to making this world a happier place for everyone, including ourselves.
+It’s an important lesson for children, older kids, and adults alike that showing kindness and appreciation of others goes a long way to making this world a happier place for everyone, including ourselves.
 The author, Carol McCloud, uses a simple metaphor of an “invisible bucket” that we each carry around.